 This course is designed to increase objectivity in observing and interpreting children's behavior, and increases the awareness of normal patterns of behavior.
 Observation and participation placements will be chosen by the instructor to gain experience and competency in working with young children.
 In addition to attending a weekly seminar, the student will observe and participate in an approved center for two (2) hours per week.
-Weekly seminars sessions with the instructor will be held to discuss and plan for the children's learning needs.
-Prerequisites: ECE 101, ENG 101 and at least one other ECE course all with a grade of "C" or better.
-May be taken concurrently with ECE 290.
+Weekly seminar sessions with the instructor will be held to discuss and plan for the children's learning needs.
+Prerequisites: ECE\ 101 and at least one other ECE course all with a grade of "C" or better.
+May be taken concurrently with ECE\ 290.

-ECE 222 METHODS AND TECHNIQUES IN ECE
+ECE\ 222 METHODS AND TECHNIQUES IN ECE

 This course is intended to train students in planning and implementing a developmentally appropriate curriculum designed to enhance the development of young children.
-Some components of K-3 and all aspects of the prekindergarten curriculum will be discussed and examined.
+Some components of K - 3 and all aspects of the prekindergarten curriculum will be discussed and examined.
 Students will have the opportunity to experiment with the curriculum using a variety of teaching styles.
 This course takes into account the multicultural backgrounds and interests of the students as well as the diverse backgrounds of the children they may encounter.
-Prerequisites: ECE 101, ECE 210 and ENG 101 all with a grade of "C" or better.
-May be taken concurrently with ECE 291.
+Prerequisites: ECE\ 101, ECE\ 210, both with a grade of "C" or better.
+May be taken concurrently with ECE 291\.

-ECE 231 EARLY LANGUAGE & LITERACY DEVELOPMENT
+ECE\ 231 EARLY LANGUAGE & LITERACY DEVELOPMENT

 This course explores principles of language development in the young child.
 With an emphasis on exploring how a child's cultural background and experiences influence emerging literacy.
 Immersion, constructive writing, inventive spelling, and other aspects of the whole language classroom will be studied.
 The focus will be how the teacher's role is pivotal in this process.
 Field trips may be required.
-Prerequisites: ECE 101, ENG 101 and at least one other curriculum course all with a grade of "C" or better.
+Prerequisites: ECE\ 101 and at least one other curriculum course all with a grade of "C" or better.

-ECE 290 STUDENT TEACHING I
+ECE\ 290 STUDENT TEACHING I

 This course is a supervised observation and participation in the teaching experience.
-Students are provided with eight hours a week of clinical experience.
+Students are provided with one hundred (100) hours clinical experience in an instructor approved site.
 Weekly seminars are scheduled for discussion.
 Field trips may be required.
-Prerequisites: ECE 101, two or more ECE curriculum courses, current First Aid Certificate, consent of instructor and coordinator, and a 2.5 grade point average in Early Childhood Education courses.
+Prerequisites: ECE\ 101, two or more ECE curriculum courses, current First Aid Certificate, consent of instructor and coordinator, and a 2.5 grade point average in Early Childhood Education courses.
 This course requires fingerprinting and medical evaluation at the student's expense.
-Prerequisites: ECE 101, ENG 101, ENG 102 and at least one other ECE course all with a grade of "C" or better.
-ECE 210 should be taken concurrently with ECE 290.
+Prerequisites: ECE\ 101 and at least one other ECE\ course all with a grade of "C" or better.
+ECE\ 210 should be taken concurrently with ECE\ 290.

-ECE 291 STUDENT TEACHING II
+ECE\ 291 STUDENT TEACHING II